Glasgow Bars & Restaurants

 West

-The western side of Glasgow may be the most interesting area of the city as it has museums, nice streets and cool bars and restaurants.
+The western side of Glasgow may be the most interesting area of the city, as it has museums, nice streets and cool bars and restaurants.
 You can not miss this area when visiting Glasgow.

 The Wee Pub at the Chip

 Located at the fantastic Ashton Lane The Wee Pub at the Chip is a great start to the trip in Glasgow.
 Although you can eat here, it is mostly a pub for drinks.
-The cosy areas of the bars are great to have some options in beers and whisky.
+The cosy areas of the bars are great to have some options in beer and whisky.
 There are different sections, so choose your favourite and connect with the locals!

 Reservation: No reservations needed